AdobeDocs/experience-platform.en/help/segmentation/ui/segment-match.md

 ### Create feed

 A **feed** is a grouping of data (segments) and the rules for how that data can be exposed or used.
-A feed can be managed independently and exchanged with other Platform users using segment match.
+A feed can be managed independently and exchanged with other Platform users through segment match.

 A feed requires a name, description, a minimum of two identity namespaces, and a minimum of two segments.

-Once a feed is created, select the segments you want to share from your list of first-party segments, and then select the partner(s) to share with, from your list of linked partners.
+Once a feed is created, select the segments you want to share from your list of first-party segments, and then select the partner(s) to share with from your list of linked partners.

 ### Publish feed

+When a feed is created, a partner user can view the feed under the **Receiving** section of the Segments UI.
+During this process, a receiving partner can review details and terms prior to accepting the shared feed.

+Once a partner accepts the shared feed, they can start using the shared data to build new segments.

+You can edit an "active" feed to add or remove segments or identity namespaces:

+**Add a new segment**

+To add a new segment, select the segment you intend to add and then save and publish the feed.
+Your partner must then confirm that the shared feed contains the new metadata, associated with the segment you added.

+**Add a new identity namespace**

+To add a new namespace, select the namespaces you intend to add an